Noise-Induced Thermalization in Quantum Systems: Results

 \subsection{Classical Simulation}

-Following the theory outlined in Section \ref{subsec:classical_sim}, we investigate the plain and noisy dynamics of the initial product state, where the first three spins point up, governed by the Hamiltonian in Eq. \eqref{spin_hamiltonian}.
-In Fig. \ref{main_plot}a, the solid and dotted lines denote the noisy and plain dynamics respectively.
-The time domain is discretized into $50$ equal intervals where noise is applied as a shock at the $2^{nd}$ timestep.
-This can be verified by observing that both lines coincide leading to this point, after which they diverge.
+Following the theory outlined in Section \ref{subsec:classical_sim}, we investigate the plain and noisy dynamics of the initial product state, where the first three spins point up, governed by the Hamiltonian in Eq. \eqref{spin_hamiltonian}. { We fix $J=4, J_{\text{perp}} = 1, J'=0.5, J'_{\text{perp}}=0.01$.} In Fig. \ref{main_plot}a, the solid and dotted lines denote the noisy and plain dynamics, respectively.
+The time domain is discretized into $50$ equal intervals where noise is applied as shocks at multiple time steps before the plain dynamics significantly decay.
+This can be verified by observing that both lines coincide, leading to the first noise application, after which they diverge.
 We observe the test subspace, $T \in [L,L-1,L-2]$, of the density matrix and obtain its distance from the thermal state using suitable distance measures.
-We see that the shock accelerates the thermalization process as evidenced by (i) higher decay rate as shown in the inset, and (ii) sustained closeness of solid lines vs dotted lines at long times.
+We see that the shock accelerates the thermalization process as evidenced by (i) a faster approach to a lower trace distance and (ii) sustained closeness of solid lines vs dotted lines at long times.
 We also see that the energy of the final state does not fluctuate, indicating that the initial state converges to the appropriate thermal state.
-We fit the trace distance curves with an exponentially decaying function and find the decay rates to be $\kappa_{plain} \approx 0.443, \kappa_{noisy} \approx 1.187$.
-These can readily be verified by calculating the slopes of the curves given in insets of Fig. \ref{main_plot}a, where the green (noisy) curve decays faster than the blue (plain) curve.
-The dotted lines shown in the same inset tracks the ratio of the energy density with the thermal energy.
+We fit the trace distance curves with an exponentially decaying function and find the decay rates to be $\kappa_{plain} = 0.682, \kappa_{p=0.25} = 1.018, \kappa_{p=0.6}=1.324, \kappa_{p=1}=1.718$.
+These can be readily verified by calculating the slopes of the trace distance fits in Fig. \ref{main_plot}b, where the noisy curves decay faster than the blue (plain) curve.
+These fits are plotted on a semilog scale, rendering them linear and making their slopes more visually apparent.
+The dotted lines in the inset track the ratio of energy density to thermal energy.
 Since the spectrum of the Hamiltonian is bounded and the inverse temperature $\beta$ is negative for our choice of initial state, we measure the energy densities with respect to the highest energy state, $\text{Tr}(He^{-\beta H}/Z)$ for traceless $H$ and $\beta\rightarrow -\infty$.
-From the blue, orange, and green dotted curves, we see that noise pushes the state toward lower energy and, consequently, higher density of states, $\text{DOS} = e^{S}$ to leading order in the system size.
-If the microcanonical entropy $S$ tracks $T$, then these correspond to states of highest entropy that are indicative of thermal distributions. \\
+From the blue, orange, and green dotted curves, we see that noise pushes the state toward lower energies and, consequently, higher density of states, $\text{DOS} = e^{S}$ to leading order in the system size.
+If the microcanonical entropy $S$ tracks $T$, then these correspond to states of highest entropy that are indicative of thermal distributions. { Since ETH theoretically describes the entropy increase in many-body systems, our results build on this theory to show that a perturbation caused by noise enhances the entropy increase, within statistical fluctuations, and lead to localized thermalization.} All simulations were averaged over 10 runs to sample multiple realizations of the Haar-random noise and multiple choices of noisy qubits.
+We limit the analysis to $10$ runs because the trace distance converges to its mean value without significant fluctuations, as indicated by the shaded error regions. \\